 We make all of our wreaths by hand starting around Thanksgiving.
 Just like no 2 trees are the same all of our wreaths are unique and we are always experimenting with new ideas.
 Get those special orders in early!

 Volunteers are welcome please send us a message in November.
 From making wreaths to tying bows there is no better way to catch that early Christmas spirit!

-T4T is the 1st weekend of December.
+Trees For Troops is the 1st Weekend of December.

 Built by Dominick, we continue the original farm family's tradition of taking a photo of you and your tree in front of the little red barn!